MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPListItem.md

 # Add-PnPListItem

 ## SYNOPSIS
 Adds an item to a list with the creation time as the current date and the author name is the one executing the Cmdlet.

-It cannot be customized.
+> [!NOTE]
+> The author or datetime can't be customized or set by this parameter.

 ## SYNTAX